RemedyData/Dahel_Techies_Chess_Game_Dashboard_Internship/README.md

 ## Introduction

 This is chess game performance analysis.
-It is done by analyzing data from  the chess game table which comprises of ranking_date column, rank	column, name column, title column, country column, rating column, games column, and birth_year column.
+It is done by analyzing data from  the chess game table which comprises of ranking_date, rank, name, title, country, rating, games, and birth_year fields.
 I used Excel to get an overview of the dataset before importing it into Power BI where the actual analysis was carried out.

 ## Problem Statement